puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## Resources and Facts

-At the core of Puppet is something called the *resource abstraction layer*. for puppet, each bit of the system you want to manage (a user, file, service, or package, to give some common examples) can be represented in puppet code as a unit called a *resource*. puppet can translate back and forth between this puppet code reporesentation of a resource and the native tools and data of the system where it's running.
+At the core of Puppet is something called the *resource abstraction layer*. for Puppet, each bit of the system you want to manage (a user, file, service, or package, to give some common examples) can be represented in Puppet code as a unit called a *resource*.
+Puppet can translate back and forth between this Puppet code representation of a resource and the native tools and data of the system where it's running.
 This ability to use the same consistent language to handle resources with different tools and across different operating systems is the *abstraction* we're talking about in *resource abstraction layer*.

 A program called `facter` is a key tool that makes this resource abstraction possible.
 As its name suggests, `facter` collects data about a system and makes them availale to Puppet (and you) as a set of structured facts.
-This lets Puppet reliably access the details of a system so it can use the correct *providers* to interface with the native tools it needs to manage resources on that system.

-(You can also explicitly specify which package manager Puppet should use.
-For example, on a Windows system you can choose to use Chocolatey instead of the native Windows tools to install from an MSI or EXE.)

 <div class = "lvm-task-number"><p>Task 4:</p></div>

+Let's take a look at `facter`.

-If you're not still connected to your agent node, SSH to it again
+If you're not connected to your agent node, use SSH to reconnect.

     ssh root@hello.learning.puppetlabs.vm

-Use `facter` to find out the `os.name` fact on this node:
+Now use `facter` to see the OS data available on this node:

+    facter os

+The data output will include everything `facter` knows about the OS and its architecture.

+    {
+      architecture => "x86_64",
+      family => "RedHat",
+      hardware => "x86_64",
+      name => "CentOS",
+      release => {
+        full => "7.1.1503",
+        major => "7",
+        minor => "1"
+      },
+      selinux => {
+        enabled => false
+      }
+    }

+<div class = "lvm-task-number"><p>Task 5:</p></div>

+You can also dig in to this data to pull out specific facts.
+Try getting the

     facter os.name

-You'll see that this is an Ubuntu system.
+'facter' helps
+Puppet know which native tools it should use on the system and can be used with conditionals in Puppet code to select correct software and configuration options.

+(You can also explicitly specify which package manager Puppet should use.
+For example, on a Windows system you can choose to use Chocolatey instead of the native Windows tools to install from an MSI or EXE.)

 <div class = "lvm-task-number"><p>Task 4:</p></div>